Anchorite?

 Would you be willing to be walled into a church?
 Click to Tweet

-UPDATE 2023: An even better, beautifully written novel about Julian of Norwich and her meeting of Margery Kempe.
+UPDATE 2023: An even better, beautifully written novel about Julian of Norwich and her meeting with Margery Kempe.

 I loved For Thy Great Pain have Mercy on my Little Pain, by Victoria MacKenzie.